-The Canon FT provides the most accurate light measurement possible with its unique TTL (Through-The-Lens) system.
-The CdS photocell of the exposure meter is placed in the closest position to the beam-splitting condenser lens.
-The semi-spot meter reading system enables accurate measurement of the main subject even in counter-light conditions.
+The semi-spot meter reading system of the Canon FT enables accurate measurement of the main subject even in counter-light conditions.
 The rectangular frame in the viewfinder represents the light measurement area of the CdS photocell.
 Place the main subject within this frame and measure the intensity of light so as to obtain the proper exposure.